borntofrappe/gabriele-saves/TypeScript Tutorial -  The Net Ninja/README.md

 ## Modules

-With ES6 you can split the logic of the project in multiple `.ts` file.
+With modern environments and ES6 syntax you can split the logic of the project in multiple `.ts` files.

 Update the config file.